 The Dog Tale is reader-supported.
 We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

-Trips to the groomer can add up, especially if you have more than one pet.
+Dog grooming is expensive, especially if you have more than one pet.
 The average cost to bathe and groom a medium-sized dog is roughly $60 to $80.
-Investing in a set of high-quality dog clippers can help reduce some of the cost of pet ownership.
+Investing in a set of high-quality dog clippers can help reduce the cost of pet ownership.
 In this guide, we’ll review some of the best dog hair clippers and trimmers, including clippers for dogs with dense coats, curly hair, and small dogs.

 In this review:

 Best dog clippers reviews

 These are our picks for the best clippers for dogs.
 Click a category below to jump to that section:

 - Best dog grooming clippers for home use